erikjmiller/udacity_capstone/README.md

 ## Overview
+This application is a combination of work with two purposes.

+1. Complete the Udacity Capstone project
+2. Use the capstone as a means to also learn and complete work relevant to my current employment as a software engineer.

+So, I decided to use a set of technologies pertinent to my current job and the Udacity coursework.

+NOTE - The dataset used is a small sample of existing data from my current employer, I understand there's an assumption that the dataset be 1 million records, which is entirely possible, however it would require a lengthy seed process to populate elasticsearch and has little relevance on what the application is actually doing.

+### What It Does

 This application is developed as a cli app, which will eventually be a service to load program data from elasticsearch to kudu using scala, akka, akka streams, and spark.